ReedCollegeMATH241/MATH241_PortlandBikeWorks/README.md

 # Portland Bike Works
 Final Project for Albert Kim's upper division data analysis class at Reed College.
 Analyses data from the open source Portland Ride™ app (enabled by Reed Switchboard) and different aesthetic approaches to this information.
 The RIDE data was juxtaposed with city data from the Civic Apps website.
+The following three graphs are a selection from those used in my full analysis.

 ![ScreenShot](https://github.com/reediemeyers/Images/blob/master/Screen%20Shot%202015-05-10%20at%209.52.33%20PM.png)